solar-wallet/solar-faq/docs/guide/04-wallet-guide.md

 ### Add Custom Assets

-1. Go to the relevant account.
+1. Go to the relevant account’s settings (click the “setting” icon on the top right corner on the account overview).
-2. Settings > "Manage Assets".
+2. Select "Manage Assets".
 3. Select "Add Custom Asset" on the top right corner of the window.
 4. Put in the code, issuer (issuing account public key) and limit (maximum balance to hold).
 Select "Trust Asset" to confirm.